 That makes sense.
-Afterall, we are in the business of growth marketing, which often translates to lead generation.
-However, we frequently find that a potential client simply isn’t ready for lead generation.
+Afterall, we are in the business of growth marketing, which often translates to demand generation.
+However, we frequently find that a potential client simply isn’t ready for demand generation.

 Problem #1: You don’t have a complete picture of your target audiences

 You probably know your current and former customers pretty well, but what about your potential customers?
 You can’t simply rely on internal perspective, opinions and biases because you’ll miss a big part of the picture.

 It’s important that you know your target audiences inside and out so you can understand how they truly buy, and then tailor your marketing activities to their needs.
 Remember, your audience doesn’t really care about what you do unless they recognize how you can help them solve a problem.
 Until you know exactly how they think about their problems and the place you occupy in their consideration set, you really can’t market to them effectively.